Unity-Technologies/Unity-Robotics-Hub/tutorials/ros_unity_integration/service.md

             // Send message to ROS and return the response ros.SendServiceMessage<PositionServiceResponse>(serviceName, positionServiceRequest, Callback_Destination);
-            awaitingResponseUntilTimestamp = Time.time+1.0f; // don't send again for 1 second, or until we receive a response }
+            awaitingResponseUntilTimestamp = Time.time + 1.0f; // don't send again for 1 second, or until we receive a response
+        }
     }